alco/objc.string/README.md

 ## Documentation ##

 Documentation is not yet available.
-See the list of available functions in the _str_funs.h_ file.
+See the list of available methods in the _NSString+ObjCString.h_ file.
+The _NSMutableString+ObjCString.h_ file provides declarations for the `chain_fast` and `chain_fast:` methods.

 ## Running Tests ##